 The precipitation of iron will result in the clogging of the boreholes as well as the abstraction infrastructure.
 To address this, it is recommended to maintain a constant continuous pumping schedule as much as possible.
 Thus, should a daily volume of less than the daily maximum sustainable yield for each borehole be required, it is recommended to decrease the pumping rate, and not the pumping duration.
 By pumping continuously instead of on a stop-start schedule, iron oxidation in the borehole is minimized, decreasing the amount of iron precipitation inside the boreholes and pumps.
-It is also recommended to pump the water into settling tanks to allow iron settling prior to use (GEOSS, Borehole Yield and Quality Testing of CWA \BH001 and GEOSS Borehole Yield and Quality Testing of CWA \BH002.
-Furthermore, the boreholes must be managed according to a proper, cleaning and maintenance plan (GEOSS, Borehole Yield and Quality Testing of CWA \BH001, September 2022, GEOSS, Borehole Yield and Quality Testing of CWA \BH003, December 2024).
+It is also recommended to pump the water into settling tanks to allow iron settling prior to use (GEOSS, Borehole Yield and Quality Testing of CWA \BH001 and GEOSS Borehole Yield and Quality Testing of CWA \BH001, September 2022, GEOSS, Borehole Yield and Quality Testing of CWA \BH001, September 2022, GEOSS, Borehole Yield and Quality Testing of CWA \BH003, December 2024).

-Table 15: Standard (SANS) 241:2015 classification for specific limits
+Table 15: Standard (SANS) 241:2015 classification for specific limits s

-Acute Health Chronic Health Aesthetic Operational Acceptable outside these I arameters falling imits may cause c health problems viduals.
-Parameters falling outside these limits indicate that water is visually, aromatically or palatably unacceptable.
+Acute Health Chronic Health Aesthetic Operational Acceptable Health risks: para outside these lim acute or chronic h in individ nits may cause nealth problems Parameters falling outside these limits indicate that water is visually, aromatically or palatably unacceptable.
 Parameters falling outside these limits may indicate that operational procedures to ensure water quality standards are met may have failed.
-CONTRACTOR OF THE PARTY OF THE

-Table 16: Production borehole groundwater quality analysis classified results according to SANS 241-1:2015.
+Table 16: Production n borehole groundwater quali ity analysis clas sified result s accord ling to SANS 241- 1:2015.
 (GEOSS, WULA Geohydrological Assessment, February 2025, Appendix B).